james564782/05-FPS-Maze/README.md

 Play using mouse and WASD keys.
 Hold click to shoot and hold shift while moving to sprint.

 ## Implementation

-Different Materials (including normal maps), Implemented light sources, created more elaborate maze/dungeon generation, player is able to sprint, player is able to sprint, multiple enemy types.
+Used multiple different materials (including normal maps)

+Implemented light sources (flashlights)

+Created more elaborate maze/dungeon generation

+Player is able to sprint and shoot

+Multiple enemy types

+Created environment with skybox and fog

 ## References